 Alternative Drain Field Options for Challenging Properties

-In some cases, traditional drain fields may not be suitable for certain properties due to factors such as high water tables, poor soil conditions, or limited space.
+In some cases, traditional drain fields may not be suitable for certain properties due to high water tables, poor soil conditions, or limited space.
 In such situations, alternative drain field options may be necessary.
 Here are some alternative options to consider:

 1. Mound systems: Mound systems are designed for properties with high water tables or poor soil conditions.
 They involve building an elevated mound of sand or gravel above the natural soil surface, which provides additional filtration and treatment of the wastewater before it is absorbed into the soil.